pub struct Uart { /* private fields */ }Expand description

 pub fn set_dtr(&mut self, dtr: bool) -> Result<()>

-Sets DTR to active (true
+Sets DTR to active (true) or inactive (false).

 DTR is not supported by the Raspberry Pi’s UART peripherals, but may be available on some USB to serial adapters.